Careers360 Logo

 In order to get admission to the MBBS course, candidates must qualify for the NEET UG exam.
 Earlier, there were other options like AIIMS MBBS and JIPMER MBBS, but from 2020, these have also been brought under the ambit of NEET.
 This makes the NEET, a single national medical entrance examination at the undergraduate level.
 For admission to undergraduate medical courses, the aspirants need to appear for the medical entrance test and qualify by securing the NEET cutoff.

 It is already aforementioned that the syllabus of MBBS has been divided into three phases.
-In the table below, we have compiled the subjects that are to be taught under these phases, for the reference of candidates.
+In the table below, we have compiled the medical subjects that are to be taught under these phases, for the reference of candidates.

-MBBS subjects year wise
+MBBS course subjects year wise

 Phase